 Having helped business sellers for over 17 years, we will offer some insight into the emotional aspects of selling your business and provide some tips to help you avoid letting your emotions ruin a deal.
-We have found that educating our clients about the process and what they can expect helps them to maintain some emotional stability.
+We have found that educating our clients about the process and what they can expect helps them maintain some emotional stability.
 Then often, they can enjoy the business sale process and have a better outcome.
 The more they know about the process, the more comfortable they feel.

 Deciding to sell your company

 The first step in any business sale process is deciding to sell.
 We regularly get calls from business owners that are considering the sale of their business.
-We understand that its not an easy decision for many people.
-You have an emotional attachment to your company and rightfully so.
+We understand that it’s not an easy decision for many people.
+You have an emotional attachment to your company, and rightfully so.

-A key is if you have reasons for selling, which outweigh the reluctance to make a change which we all have.
+A key is if you have reasons for selling, which outweigh the reluctance to make a change that we all have.
 Often people’s motivation to sell is not just for financial reasons.
 Either they want to retire, relocate, have health issues, partner problems, or have other interests or business opportunities.

 Weighing these factors out alongside the financial considerations can help you to make the right decision as to whether to sell your company.
 We will give you an idea of what you can get for your business.
 This allows you to make an informed decision.

-And you can take your time to figure out whether your desire to sell is greater than your motivations to keep the business.
+And you can take your time to figure out whether your desire to sell is greater than your motivation to keep the business.
 We can help you talk through this and also give you options to stay on after the sale to support the new buyer with training and a transition period.
 Knowing that you will be staying on after the sale usually is helpful.
 This way, you can ease into retirement or the next chapter of your life.
 It also helps the buyer get off on the right foot and take care of your customers and employees properly.

-Confidentiality is often a concern
+Confidentiality is often a concern When Selling Your Business

 Business owners usually have strong feelings about keeping the sale of the business confidential.
 This makes sense.
 You don’t want your employees, customers, competition, or suppliers to know that your company is for sale.
-We help sellers to overcome this concern by letting them know that we won’t advertise the name of their company.
+We help sellers overcome this concern by letting them know that we won’t advertise the name of their company.
 And we’ll require potential buyers to sign a confidentiality agreement and provide information on their qualifications before we release the details and name of their business.
 If necessary, you can also give us the names of competitors or customers that you don’t want to get any information on your company.